matter-labs/zksync-web-era-docs/docs/api/js/getting-started.md

 ## Performing a transfer

 Now, let's create a second wallet and transfer some funds into it.
-Note that we can send assets to any fresh Ethereum account, without preliminary registration!
+Note that it is possible to send assets to any fresh Ethereum account, without preliminary registration!

 ```typescript
 const syncWallet2 = new zksync.Wallet(PRIVATE_KEY2, syncProvider, ethProvider);
 ```

-We are going to transfer `1 ETH` to another account and pay `1 USDC` as a fee to the operator (zkSync account balance of the sender is going to be decreased by `1 ETH` and `1 USDCs`).
+Let's transfer `1 ETH` to another account and pay `1 USDC` as a fee to the operator (zkSync account balance of the sender is going to be decreased by `1 ETH` and `1 USDCs`).

 **NOTE:** You can use any token inside zksync if it was previously added via the `addToken` operation.
 If the token does not exist, any user can add it!